B1naryBloom/cyber-lab-journal/dod-cyber-challenge/writeups/Hardcodedlies/index.md

 ![A screen shot of a computer program AI-generated content may be incorrect.](images/image2.png)

-The file is read, this means that you need to change the permissions.
+The file is red, this means that you need to change the permissions.

 ![A green text on a black background AI-generated content may be incorrect.](images/image3.png)